 And if none of the above options are feasible…

-I am aware that my speaking and reading ability are suboptimal, but I am modeling hard work and dedication.
-Like my daughter, your child will likely learn faster than you (young minds are flexible and absorbent!).
-Regular audio exposure through media (eg, music, audiobooks) will be necessary for native-language input, but you can be study partners together.
+While my speaking and reading ability need significant improvement, I am modeling hard work and dedication.
+Like my daughter, your child will likely learn faster than you.
+Young minds are flexible and ultra absorbent!

 In summary, you can find potential language teachers in unconventional ways!